lightweight/docker-drupal/README.md

 ## Quickstart

+First, read though the Dockerfile - that'll provide you with some insight as to what the Docker container's doing.
+You'll want to update the ENV values for your user on the local system (UserID and GroupID).

 ### Build container from Dockerfile and supporting files
-docker build -t lightweight/drupal .
+docker build -t kiwilightweight/drupal .

 ### Launch new container
 docker run --name mariadb-server -p 8680:80 -e USER_ID=`id -u` -e GROUP_ID=`id -g` --link mariadb:mysql --env-file ./env.list -v [path-to-your-repo, containing your drupal core dir]]:/app/drupal -d -P kiwilightweight/drupal

-### start the container after initially launched
+### start the container after it already exists
-docker start lightweight/drupal
+docker start kiwilightweight/drupal

 ## Some useful commandline things

+### creating a shortcut for your container-of-interest

 If your drupal dev container is the last one you've launched, you can get its ID like this and assign it to a handy shell variable:

 ID=`docker ps -ql | awk '{ print $1}'`

+### Getting a command prompt on the container

+docker exec -it $ID /bin/bash

+or as the "docker" user:

+docker exec -it --user=docker $ID /bin/bash

+# Known Problems/ToDos

+ * The "docker" user's path for drush doesn't get set up right at the moment.
+Need to work on that.
+Workaround:

+  sudo cp -a /root/.composer /app sudo cp /root/.bashrc /app sudo chown -R docker:docker /app/.composer /app/.bashrc

+ * want to automate setting the ENV value (and making it dynamic at "run" time) for the dev user and group.

-# Inherited notes from
+# Inherited notes from zaporylie

 **With** separate mysql container (recommended):